Tufts-University/FLOCK/README.md

 </p>

 * **ClusteringFeats.py**
-  * Features from clustering analysis using a heirarchical density-based clustering method (HDBSCAN)
+  * Features from clustering analysis using a density-based clustering method (DBSCAN) and/or a heirarchical density-based clustering method (HDBSCAN)

 <p align="center">